jason6502/pic-uart/README.md

 Fortunately, there are technical solutions which are not difficult to implement.
 I use a 74LVX4245 level converting transceiver mounted on a SOIC-to-DIP adapter myself, though other similar solutions should work equally well.

-This version of the code presently supports a variant of the MC6850 UART.
+This version of the code presently supports a mostly compatible derivative of the MC6850 ACIA.
 Exact duplication of functionality is not possible for several reasons.
 First, the PIC does not support a 7-bit mode (though it can probably be emulated with 8-bit mode and software parity).
 Second, rather than forcing the user to provide a separate oscillator from which the serial timing is derived, the PICs on-board oscillator is used for this purpose.
 This allows the user to select virtually any standard baud rate from 300 baud though 921600 baud through an extension.
 See the source code for further details.
 The default baud rate is 9600/38400 baud (depending on the 6850 mode register settings), though that may be easily changed by writing to the added baud rate generator register.

-While this software has undergone limited testing and appears to be functional within some limits, it should at best be considered beta quality at the present time.
-Additional testing is necessary in order to determine the precise operating limitations of the code so that other systems may be designed around these limitations.
+While this software has undergone limited testing and appears to work, it should at best be considered beta quality at the present time.
+So far polled-I/O has been fairly extensively tested and found to work, but interrupt-driven I/O remains untested.
+As far as operating limitations go, the system is able to successfully transmit and receive at all baud rates from 300 through 921600 baud with no crystal and operating at room temperature only.
+CPU bus speeds up to 4 MHz (TX FIFO enabled) and 5 MHz (TX FIFO disabled) are confirmed to work using a 65C02 CPU.
+Wait states do not appear to be necessary at these bus speeds, though most testing was performed with a single wait state inserted.

-The testing that has been performed so far consists of polled input and output at baud rates from 1200 through 38400 baud.
-Bus speeds of up to 3.68 MHz were tested using a 65C02 CPU with one wait state inserted.
-I expect higher bus speeds can be easily reached if some usage guidelines are followed, and I expect that it will work at lower speeds without the need for any wait states to be inserted on the bus.
-Additional testing is scheduled and any problems found will be addressed as quickly as is practicable.

 Bug fixes, comments, and suggestions are welcome.